| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center.com

 happy losing 10 to 15 pounds?
 The trials show and the odds are that

+you would lose only that amount of weight.
 I seemed to have spent my entire dieting career trying to beat

 the odds.
 I would reason that if I took a drug for 16 weeks and lost